 A number of Montana laws will come into play if you want to file a medical malpractice lawsuit in the state's civil courts.
-In this article, we’ll take a look at the most important of these rules, including the time limits for filing a medical malpractice lawsuit, procedural prequisites for doing so, and statutory restrictions on certain compensation (damages) that a successful plaintiff can receive.
+In this article, we'll take a look at the most important of these rules, including:

 Like all states, Montana has passed laws known as statutes of limitations, which set time limits on filing different kinds of lawsuits in court.
-For a medical malpractice case in Montana, the time limit is currently (and temporarily) two years from the “date of discovery,” which is the date the injured person knew or reasonably should have known that medical negligence may have occurred after receiving treatment from a health care professional.
+For a medical malpractice case in Montana, the time limit is the later of two years from the date of the injury or two years from the "date of discovery," which is the date the injured person knew or reasonably should have known that medical negligence may have occurred after receiving treatment from a health care professional.
 However, Montana also has a "statute of repose" on the books when it comes to medical malpractice lawsuits.
-This staute says that no medical malpractice lawsuit can be filed if more than five years have passed since the commission of the underlying medical error.
+This statute says that no medical malpractice lawsuit can be filed if more than five years have passed since the commission of the underlying medical error.
 In other words, even if the medical negligence wasn't discoverable through reasonable diligence, if more than five years have passed since it occurred, you can't file a medical malpractice lawsuit in Montana.

 An exception to the five-year statute of repose is when the health care provider fails to disclose the occurrence of the medical error, or the potential harm, including through fraudulent concealment.
 In that situation, the two-year "clock" starts running once the occurrence of the medical error would have been discovered with reasonable diligence, and there's no over-arching five-year deadline.

 Montana has a special statute of limitations for medical negligence that injures a young patient.
-If the child was under four years old when he or she was injured, the two-year and five-year statutes of limitations begin to run on the child’s eighth birthday.
+If the child was younger than four years old when he or she was injured, the two-year and five-year statutes of limitations begin to run on the child's eighth birthday.